cloudstead/cloudos/README.md

 ## Preparing for a deploy

+Run:
-run `./prep.sh <target>`
+`./prep.sh /some/local/path`
+or

-for example `./prep.sh you@example.com:/usr/local/apache2/htdocs/tmp/`
+`./prep.sh you@example.com:/some/remote/path`

+In either case, path must be a directory.

 This will:

 * Build the tarball for the cloudos-server
 * Build the app bundles in cloudos-apps
-* scp them to a place where they can be publicly accessed (for example when running chef-solo or installing an app)
+* copy them to the target, perhaps where they can be publicly accessed by cloudsteads that are deploying/updating apps/etc.